-Indigenous, Inuit and other remote Canadian and non-native communities are being deprived of year-round, quality, fresh produce that is fairly priced and their community members are suffering a lack of natural, day-to-day healthy nutrition.
-Communities consistently receive poor and below average quality produce delivered to their communities throughout the year.
+Indigenous, Inuit and other remote Canadian and non-native communities are being deprived of year-round, quality, fresh produce that is reasonably priced and their community members are suffering a lack of natural, day-to-day healthy nutrition.
+Communities consistently receive mediocrely, and below average quality produce delivered to their communities throughout the year.
 That is if they can even access fresh, quality produce.
-Produce is often extremely high priced due to factors like long distance shipping and remote locations.
+Produce is often extremely high priced due to factors like long-distance shipping and remote locations.

-Many levels of Bureaucracy and the Government in Canada to date have ignored serious, cold climate growers from operating on a commercially viable scale, servicing our most remote First Nation and Inuit communities from within their own communities.
+Many levels of Bureaucracy and the Government in Canada to date have ignored severe and cold climate growers from operating on a commercially viable scale, servicing our most remote First Nation and Inuit communities from within their communities.

-No other company, that we are aware of has offered these communities, our brothers and sisters, an alternative, nutritional, affordable, year-round community solution, as of yet.
+No other company, which we are aware of has offered these communities, our brothers, and sisters, an alternative, nutritional, affordable, year-round community solution, as of yet.

 FNG is dedicated to taking this problem on, head- on, addressing community needs with an attractive, viable, affordable, environmentally friendly, cold climate growing solution for every community, especially in our remote Canadian sub-zero, geographically unfriendly and seasonal time restricted, cold climate communities.

-The quality of fresh produce in First Nation and Inuit communities throughout Canada are both almost non-existent in terms of quality, and priced ridiculously high.
+The quality of fresh produce in First Nation and Inuit communities throughout Canada are both almost non-existent concerning condition and priced ridiculously high.
 This is adversely affecting the day-to-day good health and well-being of too many First Nations and Inuit communities and their peoples.
-To-date, very few policy makers and companies have seemed interested in seriously addressing these everyday important nutritional needs on behalf of Indigenous peoples.
+To-date, very few policymakers and companies have seemed interested in seriously addressing these everyday critical nutritional needs on behalf of Indigenous peoples.

-First Nation Growers will address these important needs for every First Nation and Inuit community, regardless of geographical location.
+First Nation Growers will address these crucial needs for every First Nation and Inuit community, regardless of geographical location.